HaniSource/components/components/sidebar/usage.md

 ## Introduction

 The `Sidebar` component is a **responsive**, **collapsible** navigation sidebar designed for modern web applications.
 It features smooth transitions, touch-friendly interactions, and intelligent behavior across mobile, tablet, and desktop viewports.
-When combined with the layout system, it provides a complete application shell with seamless responsive behavior.

 ## Installation

 Use the [sheaf artisan command](/docs/guides/cli-installation#content-component-management) to install the `sidebar` component easily: